 Natural Playgrounds Provide Inclusive Play Spaces

-Children love to play in nature – climbing trees and rocks, making forts and mud pies, digging in the sand, jumping in leaves.
+Children love to play in nature – climbing trees and rocks, making forts and mud pies, digging in the sand, and jumping in leaves.
 It’s no surprise that natural playgrounds that encourage this type of engagement with the natural world are booming in popularity.
 These unique play spaces incorporate features such as hills, climbing walls, gardens, sandpits, streams, caves, vegetation, logs, and other natural elements to spark children’s sense of adventure and imagination.

 There are many reasons parents and educators prefer natural playgrounds.
 These playgrounds replace plastic and other man-made products with natural materials.
-Studies have also shown that children’s play and development is enhanced in a natural setting and that children spend more time at play in natural playgrounds than traditional ones.
+Studies have also shown that children’s play and development are enhanced in a natural setting and that children spend more time at play in natural playgrounds than in traditional ones.

 There’s another benefit that hasn’t gotten as much attention: Natural playgrounds provide all-ages play spaces with few access barriers for children of all abilities.
 A play space created around grass, wood, sand, and stone easily becomes a natural haven for creative play at many different stages of development.

 One of the biggest challenges in playground design is making sure it includes structures or spaces that meet the needs of a diverse range of children.
 Some communities install a “tot lot” for younger children near larger structures that keep older kids active.
 When the space for the playground is limited, towns and cities may be forced to make tough choices that leave the youngest or oldest children out.

 By contrast, natural playgrounds appeal to all children in different ways.
 Kids are free to create their own age-appropriate games around features that are made from dirt and water, leaves, and logs.
 The same child can enjoy her neighborhood’s natural playground from the time she’s a toddler to when she’s a teen.